YTasheva/HomeWise.AI/README.md

 > [HomeWise.com](#) &nbsp;&middot;&nbsp;
 > Email [support@homewise.com](#) &nbsp;&middot;&nbsp;
+> Copyright &copy; 2024 All Rights Reserved.
+Site By Yuliya Tasheva&reg;

 **Thank you for using and contributing to the HomeWise website!
 Your support helps us continually improve and deliver the best voice assistance experience.**